MicrosoftDocs/power-platform/power-platform/admin/early-release.md

 # Early release cycle environments
 Product engineering teams update online software continuously.
 Updates that include fixes and minor or major features and capabilities may be made daily and weekly.
 It may take the update days or weeks to rollout to all customer environments in all regions.

-_Early release cycle_ gives you the ability to create environments that are updated first so you can experience and validate scenarios that are important to you before any updates reach your business-critical applications.
+_Early release cycle_ gives you the ability to create environments that are updated first.
+This allows you to experience and validate scenarios that are important to you before any updates reach your business-critical applications.

-Early release cycle environments are also the environments that're used for [Power Apps preview program](/power-apps/maker/powerapps-preview-program).
+Early release cycle environments are also the environments that are used for [Power Apps preview program](/power-apps/maker/powerapps-preview-program).

-## Create early release cycle enviornments
+## Create early release cycle environments

 Early release cycle environments are created similarly to the way [other environments are created in the Power platform admin center](create-environment.md).